Header Image 1

 III.
 That some young people need support to take responsibility for themselves, their actions and need to feel forgiven when problems are resolved.

 IV.
-That effective communication between teachers, parents and students is essential in effective schools.
+That effective communication between teachers, parents and pupils is essential in effective schools.

 V. That young people need clarity about what is acceptable and the consequences of making mistakes

 At The Marvell College we endeavour to maintain the highest standards of behaviour, uniform and attitudes to learning.
-We have a very clear and transparent approach to dealing with student behaviour.
+We have a very clear and transparent approach to dealing with pupil behaviour.

 Rationale